 Nothing can be more exciting and joyful for parents but to know about the skills their child has excelled in.
 Their performance, level of achievements, and improvement areas have to be decoded clearly in the report.

-For instance:- Instead of writing “Donald has started to develop an efficient mental and written strategies by using the right digital technologies for multiplication and division where there is no remainder” You can write “Donald perfectly knows how to make use of his knowledge of multiplication facts to understand the various range of problems, now he is concentrating on problems with bigger numbers.”
+For instance: Instead of writing “Donald has started to develop an efficient mental and written strategy by using the right digital technologies for multiplication and division where there is no remainder” You can write “Donald perfectly knows how to make use of his knowledge of multiplication facts to understand the various range of problems, now he is concentrating on problems with bigger numbers.”